Keruspe/blog/posts/2016-02-07-creds-1-released.md

 might as well forget what your username was for some service.
 That's where creds appears.
 I created creds so that it could track both your username and your passwords for all of your service.
 It's basically a password-store on steroids.

+As a bonus, creds comes with a `pass2creds` script to ease the migration.

 ## Typical creds workflow

 The best experience you'll get with creds is when you use it combined to [GPaste](https://github.com/Keruspe/GPaste).